robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 # 2.4 Listen, SSL

 We now have everything we need for a TLS-enabled, man-in-the-middle, TCP proxy.
-We need to update our proxy's startup script to create a certificate for our target domain (let's use `google.com` for testing).
+We need to update our proxy's startup script to create a certificate for our target hostname (let's use `google.com` for testing).
 We need to sign it using our CA. Then we need to pass the signed certificate into our proxy so that it can present it to you phone.

 ```
 import time